Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Any time a horse is taking a month off of racing it is said to be "resting".
 Horses are most often rested in the month (or two) before they enter a major series race as well as during the four off season months between November and February.

 It's important to remember that not all rest is equal.
 In addition to the genetic component at play, you can greatly impact how fast your horse recovers Rest between races.
-Buddy workouts, grooming, and Gleam feed are easy ways to help your horse recover Rest faster.
+Buddy workouts, grooming, trail rides and Gleam feed are easy ways to help your horse recover Rest faster.
 You can also use additional items (see below) if you need additional help.

 |Racing Rules Of Thumb|